Hunter process

 Prior to the Hunter process, all efforts to produce Ti metal afforded highly impure material, often titanium nitride (which resembles a metal).
-The Hunter process was used up until 1993 when it was replaced by the more economical Kroll process which was developed in the 1940s.
-In the Kroll process, TiCl4 is reduced by magnesium as opposed to sodium however both methods share the same steps to obtaining TiCl4 and today the Kroll process is among the most commonly used titanium smelting processes.
+The Hunter process was used until 1993, when it was replaced by the more economical Kroll process, which was developed in the 1940s.
+In the Kroll process, TiCl4 is reduced by magnesium instead of sodium.
+Both methods share the same initial step, obtaining TiCl4 from ore by chlorination and carbothermic reduction of the oxygen.
+The Kroll process is now the most commonly used titanium smelting process.

 The Hunter process was conducted in either one or two steps.
-If a single step was used the reaction equation is as above, however, due to the larger amount of heat generated by the reduction using sodium as opposed to magnesium and the difficulty in controlling the vapor pressure of liquid sodium a two step process may instead be used.
+If a single step was used the reaction equation is as above.
+Because of the large amount of heat generated by the reduction using sodium compared to using magnesium, and the difficulty in controlling the vapor pressure of liquid sodium, a two step process may instead be used.
 The two step processes consisted of reducing TiCl4 to TiCl2 with half the stoichiometric amount of sodium required to reduce TiCl4 to Ti.
-Next the TiCl2 in molten sodium chloride is transferred to a different container with the additional sodium required to form Ti.
+Next, the TiCl2 in molten sodium chloride is transferred to a different container with the additional sodium required to form Ti.
 The two step processes proceeded according to the following two reactions: